When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Discussion

 \section{Discussion}

 \textbf{Interpretation.} The scaling law $G_K \geq A_\infty(1 - e^{-\beta K})$ separates ceiling from speed: $A_\infty \propto \sigma^2_\tau$ sets the maximum gain from adaptation (confirmed at $\sigma^2_\tau < 0.002$ where the gap is small), while $\beta = \eta\mu_{\min}$ controls convergence rate (confirmed in Figure~\ref{fig:a4} where $\beta \propto \eta$).
 The framework extends beyond quantum control to other systems with differentiable dynamics and favorable loss geometry.
-The linear quadratic regulator (LQR) validation in Appendix~A.3 suggests the scaling law is not quantum-specific; other potential domains include robotics and fusion ~\citep{seo2024avoiding}. \textbf{Scaling with system complexity.} A notable feature of our results is the disparity in adaptation gap magnitude: $\sim$40\% for two-qubit CZ gates versus $\sim$0.1\% for single-qubit X gates.
-Three factors contribute: \textbf{(i)} distribution shift, the two-qubit experiments use $10\times$ higher noise than training, inflating initial suboptimality, \textbf{(ii)} constraint proliferation, CZ gates must optimize over 12 input states versus two for X gates, and \textbf{(iii)} control capacity, six control dimensions provide more directions for gradient descent to exploit than the single-qubit case. \textbf{Limitations.} We address three types of limitations: \emph{(i) Theoretical Assumptions:} Our convergence analysis relies on the PL condition holding locally near optima.
-The guarantee assumes meta-initialization places iterates within the basin of attraction of task-specific optima. \emph{(ii) Simulation Requirement:} Our framework requires gradients through the dynamics, which is not feasible on hardware where only measurement outcomes are available. \emph{(iii) Stationary Noise Assumption:} Our analysis assumes noise statistics remain constant within each episode.
-Real devices exhibit non-stationary drift (e.g., two-level system defects, temperature fluctuations) that would require online adaptation extensions beyond the episodic framework presented here.
+The linear quadratic regulator (LQR) validation in Appendix~A.3 suggests the scaling law is not quantum-specific. \textbf{Scaling with system complexity.} A notable feature of our results is the disparity in adaptation gap magnitude: $\sim$40\% for CZ gates versus $\sim$0.1\% for single-qubit X gates.
+Three factors contribute: (i)~distribution shift, since the two-qubit experiments use 10$\times$ higher noise than training; (ii)~constraint proliferation, with CZ gates optimizing over 12 input states versus two for X gates; and (iii)~control capacity (6 control dimensions offer more directions). \textbf{Limitations.} We address two types of limitations: \textit{(i) Theoretical Assumptions:} Our analysis relies on local PL near task optima.
+Under large distribution shift this can fail, manifesting as low $R^2$ of the fit or small $\mu$ (Figure~\ref{fig:a4}(b) at high $\eta$).
+Algorithm~\ref{alg:fewshot} flags this in deployment ($R^2 < 0.9$ on probe steps).
+The KL polynomial-decay form (Appendix~C.2) provides a fallback guarantee.

+\textit{(ii) Simulation Requirement:} Our framework requires gradients through the dynamics, which is not feasible on hardware.
+More broadly, the simulate-then-deploy paradigm presumes the simulator captures the dominant noise channels: finite-shot noise, intra-episode drift, and imperfect knowledge of $\xi$ all introduce a simulation-to-hardware gap.
+These effects can be absorbed into an effective parameters.